ryancole/node-webhdfs/readme.md

 ## Notice

-I no longer personally use HDFS and have no plans to continue development on this module myself.
-With that said, many of the more recent contributions to this module have not been from myself, and instead have been from open source contributors - thanks to you folks.
-If you would like me to add you as a maintainer of this repository then just open a pull request or somehow message me.
+I no longer use HDFS and have no plans to continue development on this module.
+With that said, many of the more recent patches to this module have not been from myself, and instead have been through open-source contributions.
+If you would like me to add you as a maintainer of this repository then just open a pull request or somehow message me and I will add you.

 # WebHDFS